MarijnSt/speel-o-theek/readme.md

 You can find more information about the project in the [wiki](https://github.com/MarijnSt/speel-o-theek/wiki)

-For the next steps in development, check the open tickets in the [project board](https://github.com/MarijnSt/speel-o-theek/projects/1)
+Want to help or follow the development process?
+Take a look in the [project board](https://github.com/MarijnSt/speel-o-theek/projects/1)